$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Abrupt shifting cosmological constant and CDM

-We have thus demonstrated that an abrupt $\Lambda_{\rm s}$CDM can readily be realized within the VCDM framework.
-However, this abrupt version, despite describing the background dynamics for most of the redshift ranges, cannot be fully integrated into VCDM.
-This is because a discontinuity in the derivative of the potential at $\phi_{\rm c}$ would cause a discontinuity in $H$, leading to a singularity in $\dot H$ (a crucial term in perturbation theory, as shown in Appendix B).
+We have thus demonstrated that an abrupt shifting effective CC---and consequently an abrupt $\Lambda_{\rm s}$CDM model featuring a mirror AdS-to-dS transition as a particular case---can indeed be realized within the VCDM framework.
+However, despite accurately capturing the background dynamics over most redshift ranges, this abrupt version cannot be fully integrated into VCDM.
+The underlying reason is that a discontinuity in the derivative of the potential at $\phi_{\rm c}$ induces a discontinuity in $H$, resulting in a singularity in $\dot H$ (a crucial term in perturbation theory, as shown in~\cref{sec:appPert}).
 To address this issue, it becomes necessary to smooth out the transition.
-Consequently, we will now investigate a completely smooth ($C^\infty$) model.
+Consequently, we will now investigate a completely smooth ($C^\infty$) $\Lambda_{\rm s}$CDM model.